-24. Complete the integrity challenge.
+24. Complete the Integrity Challenge

 The way it works is simple.
-Choose one thing, ideally an uncomfortable task like daily jogging for 30 minutes, determine the timeframe (e.g. 90 days) and then just do your thing every single day without failing even once until you arrive at the finish line.
+Choose one thing (ideally an uncomfortable task like daily jogging for 30 minutes, determine the timeframe (e.g. 90 days), and then just do your thing every single day without failing even once until you arrive at the finish line.